ajaxm/MultiVerse/README.md

 * React components: Index, Archive, Poem, ArchivePoem, StanzaForm, PoemForm
 * Separate archive and home pages

-*At the end of Phase 2, Poems can be created, viewed, and destroyed in the browser, and stanzas can be added to poems.*
+*At the end of Phase 2, Poems can be created and viewed in the browser, and stanzas can be added to poems.*
 Poems are separated by completion status (in Home or Archive).